Objections & refusals

 Jurisdiction

-Why clients engage us
+Why clients come to us

 What’s included